Seoul Infernal

-Seoul Infernal is a professional Overwatch esports team based in Seoul, South Korea.
-The Infernal compete in the Overwatch League (OWL) as a member of the league's East region.
+Seoul Infernal was a professional Overwatch esports team based in Seoul, South Korea.
+The Infernal competed in the Overwatch League (OWL) as a member of the league's East region from 2017 to 2023.
 Founded in 2017 as the Philadelphia Fusion, it is one of the league's twelve founding members and was the first professional esports team based in Pennsylvania.
 The team is owned by Comcast Spectacor, who also own the Philadelphia Flyers of the National Hockey League (NHL).
 It also manages Fusion University and T1, academy teams for the Infernal that compete in Overwatch Contenders.

 Seoul has reached the season playoffs three times, including an appearance at the inaugural season Grand Finals, where they lost to the London Spitfire.

 Franchise history

 Beginnings

 On September 20, 2017, Overwatch developer Activision Blizzard officially announced that Philadelphia Flyers owner Comcast Spectacor had acquired the rights to the Philadelphia-based Overwatch League franchise.
 With the purchase, the franchise became the first professional esports team to be based in the city of Philadelphia.
 Dave Scott, CEO at Comcast Spectacor, said that his decision to buy into the league was based on research that showed there were over 300,000 Overwatch players in the market.
 "I was surprised as we started to look at this seriously a few months ago, just the number of gamers worldwide being in the hundreds of millions," he said.
 "It’s amazing when you really get into it — 350,000-plus Overwatch players in this market."

 On November 1, the franchise name was revealed as the Philadelphia Fusion.
 Shortly afterwards on November 3, their roster was revealed.